Stagecoach South West: Stagecoach Devon

 In late October 2018, in Plymouth, Stagecoach took over the majority of Target Travel services throughout the city, as well as re-instating some formerly closed bus-routes.

+Stagecoach Devon is a participant in the county council's DevonBus scheme.

 Stagecoach in Somerset

-In May 2007 Cooks Coaches of Wellington was purchased by Stagecoach with 60 buses.
+In May 2007 Cooks Coaches of Wellington was purchased by Stagecoach with over 50 buses.

+In 2024, Stagecoach South West won the tender to operate Taunton's Park & Ride service between Silk Mills and Gateway, servicing the local hospital and Taunton town centre.
+The service began on Monday 12 February, after The Buses of Somerset pulled out of the contract with Somerset Council.

+Buses.gg

+Stagecoach South West was awarded a five-year contract to operate the Buses.gg brand on Guernsey from April 2025, for the States of Guernsey's Committee for the Environment and Infrastructure.
+The operation had been previously run by CT Plus.

+A new app and website for Buses.gg was launched on 1 April 2025, the day the new operation started.

 Services

 From a slow start, Exeter became one of the first cities in the United Kingdom to have a fleet of entirely low-floor buses after introduction of the buses to the A and H service.